philmo/pshot/README.md

 ## Overview

-pshot is small implementation of the mshot_class [automatic/mshots](https://github.com/Automattic/mshots) to capture web images and process on a local server.
-It uses phantomjs to capture images using its rasterise feature.
+pshot is small implementation of the mshot_class [automatic/mshots](https://github.com/Automattic/mshots) to capture web images and process server-side.
+It uses phantomjs to capture images using its render feature.
 The processing of images is queued to the server using interprocess messaging provided through php semaphores.[creating-a-message-queue-in-php](http://www.ebrueggeman.com/blog/creating-a-message-queue-in-php)

 ## Installation